hammerheim-game/hammerheim-rules/2-core-rules.md

 #### Who can shoot

 Each model can shoot once in the shooting phase, so long as he can see a target and assuming he has a suitable weapon.
-He may not fire in the following circumstances: if he is engaged in hand-to-hand combat, has run or failed a charge in the movement phase, has rallied this turn or is stunned or knocked down.
+He may not fire in the following circumstances: if he is engaged in hand-to-hand combat, has run or failed a charge in the movement phase, has rallied this turn or is _stunned_ or _knocked down_.

 To shoot at a target, a model must be able to see it, and the only way to check this is to stoop over the tabletop for a model's eye view.
 Models can see all around themselves (i.e., 360°), and they may be turned freely to face in any direction before firing.
 Note that turning on the spot does not count as moving.

 #### Closest target

 You must shoot at the closest standing enemy, as he represents the most immediate threat and therefore the most obvious target.
-However, you may shoot at a more distant target if it is easier to hit or if closer models are stunned or knocked down (see diagram on next page).
+However, you may shoot at a more distant target if it is easier to hit or if closer models are _stunned_ or _knocked down_ (see diagram on next page).
 For example, a closer target may be hard to hit because it is in cover, whilst a more distant target might be in the open and therefore an easier shot.
 You may always choose to shoot at a Large Target if you can see it, whether it is in cover or not and even if it is not the closest target.

-You can shoot at models that are fleeing, knocked down or stunned, but you can choose to ignore them, because they do not represent an immediate threat.
+You can shoot at models that are _incapacitated_, but you can choose to ignore them, because they do not represent an immediate threat.
 It is better to shoot the closest standing enemy model instead.

-Note that you may not shoot at models that are engaged in hand-to-hand combat, as the risk of hitting your comrades is too great.
+You may not shoot at models that are engaged in hand-to-hand combat, as the risk of hitting your comrades is too great.

 #### Cover